courtzc/MTRN4110PhaseC_Testing/README.md

   return <output text in the form of 37x11 array of chars>
 ```

+Change your paths for the three pictures to be the three input variables.

 *note: we maybe should return the image as well? that way it can show it if the output isn't correct.*